WeiLiToh/JustForFun-CallforCode_SCDFXIBM/Detailed Solution.md

 ## Sensors and Buzzer
 The Ultrasonic sensor attached to the ESP8266 board gives us the distance between the sender (our board) and an object based on the time it takes for the sound waves it emits to be reflected back.
-For this project, if the distance bewteen the ESP8266 board and an objet in front of it is found to be less than 100cm, the buzzer emits a noise.
+For this project, if the distance between the ESP8266 board and an object in front of it is found to be less than 100cm, the buzzer emits a noise.

 The DHT11 sensor gives us information about the temperture and humidity.
 This improves the accuracy of finding the distance between board and object by enbaling us to factor in temperature and humidity in the calculation of the distance apart.